natverse/natmanager/README.md

 # Full "batteries included" installation with all packages
 # You need a GitHub account and personal access token (PAT) for this
 natmanager::install('natverse')

+#you can also install non-natverse packages like below, this feature is useful if you want to avoid
+#rate limiting issues from github and errors from warnings while installing packages:
+natmanager::install('flyconnectome/hemibrainr')
 ```